Skip to main content

 • Introduction to Shell for Data Science: Manipulating files and directories

 Long-term success in business analytics requires both strong quantitative foundations and an interest in solving business problems.
-Applicants that are stronger in one area or the other can still very much be successful in the program.
-We will also ensure that all students develop the required skills to start a promising career in business analytics upon completion of our MSBA programs.
+Applicants that are stronger in one area or the other can still very much be successful in admissions.
+We will also ensure that all students develop the required skills in AI and machine learning to start a promising career in business analytics upon completion of our MSBA programs.

-How does the STEM certification make this degree different from other graduate business programs?
+How does the STEM designation make this degree different from other graduate business programs?